LiteObject/mind-pairs/DEPLOYMENT_GUIDE.md

 After the manual upload is successful, your GitHub Actions workflow will work for subsequent releases.

 ## Important Notes
-- The package name `com.example.mindpairs` in your app must match exactly in Google Play Console
+- The package name `com.liteobject.mindpairs` in your app must match exactly in Google Play Console
 - Keep your keystore file safe - you cannot update your app without it
 - The first upload must always be done manually through the web interface
 - Service account must have "Release Manager" role in Google Play Console